SeongjaeHuh/past_engin/Part1.md

 ![](/img/1-80.PNG)

-## c.
-The output of the query should be saved in your HDFS home directory.
+## The output of the query should be saved in your HDFS home directory.

-i.
-Save it under “results” directory

 ```
 insert overwrite directory '/user/training/results'